 (Photo credit to Mason Bleasdell)

 chromoly CV joints, inner and outer

 Custom clutch using a V12 Daytona pressure plate, Centrifugal style weights (taken from a Centerforce clutch for a Mustang), Kevlar disk, and a stock flywheel

-308 QV block with steel sleeves bored to 81.5mm, sleeves have wire rings in the to seal against head gaskets.
+308 QV block with steel sleeves bored to 81.5mm, sleeves have grooves for stainless wire rings to seal against the head gaskets.
 If/when I do this again I will add a larger diameter o-ring to the head to get an interlock between them

 348 heads with custom cams (and a ton of duration, currently it pulls only about 6" of vacuum at idle)